 The value of longitudinal data is widely recognized, and the federal government, in particular, encourages the analysis of student-level information, over time.
 The U.S. Department of Education Institute for Education Sciences (IES) sponsors the State Longitudinal Data System Grant Program.
 Funding from that program allowed for the initial development of our LDS (with a grant for 2005-2009), and continues to support the development of additional LDS applications and data capacities (with our current grant, received in mid-2009).
 With new initiatives and momentum, DPI also (December 2009) applied for and received a third federal grant to enable Wisconsin to advance and enrich our current LDS work.

 Overall the Wisconsin Longitudinal Data System (LDS) Project is intended to create tools to facilitate data-driven decision-making for school and district improvement, and to assist educators looking to raise individual student achievement and close achievement gaps.

 Current key components of Wisconsin's LDS:

-- A comprehensive data warehouse storing student and school data from a variety of sources
+- A comprehensive data warehouse storing and linking student and school data over time from a variety of sources

 - A security application (Application Security Manager) that ensures only authorized personnel view confidential data

 - Secured reporting tools such as MDAT, the Multi-Dimensional Analytic Tool, and SAFE, the Secure Access File Exchange, that allow authorized users to analyze and provide access to key data, including individual student records

 - Public reporting on WINSS, WISEmaps, and in our School Performance Reports

 - Professional Development

 Student-level data are linked from a variety of DPI data collections to create a rich picture of student performance.
-Reporting tools such as MDAT take advantage of this longitudinal view of student performance.
+Reporting tools such as MDAT and WISEdash take advantage of this longitudinal view of student performance.